-Meet GPars - an open-source concurrency library for Java and Groovy that aims to give you multiple high-level abstractions for writing concurrent code in Groovy - map/reduce, fork/join, asynchronous closures, actors, agents, dataflow concurrency and other concepts, which aim to make your Groovy code concurrent with little effort.
-With GPars your Groovy or Java code can easily utilize all the available processors on the target system.
-You can run multiple calculations at the same time, request network resources in parallel, safely solve hierarchical divide-and-conquer problems, perform functional style map/reduce collection processing or build your applications around the actor model.
+Meet GPars - an open-source concurrency and parallelism library for Java and Groovy that gives you a number of high-level abstractions for writing concurrent and parallel code in Groovy (map/reduce, fork/join, asynchronous closures, actors, agents, dataflow concurrency and other concepts), which can make your Java and Groovy code concurrent and/or parallel with little effort.
+With GPars your Java and/or Groovy code can easily utilize all the available processors on the target system.
+You can run multiple calculations at the same time, request network resources in parallel, safely solve hierarchical divide-and-conquer problems, perform functional style map/reduce or data parallel collection processing or build your applications around the actor or dataflow model.

 The project is open sourced under the Apache 2 License.
-If you're working on a commercial, open-source, educational or any other type of software project in Groovy, download the binaries or integrate them from the maven repository and get going.
-The way to witting highly concurrent Groovy code is wide open.
+If you're working on a commercial, open-source, educational or any other type of software project in Groovy, download the binaries or integrate them from the Maven repository and get going.
+The way to writing highly concurrent and/or parallel Java and Groovy code is wide open.
 Enjoy!

-1.1.
-Credits
+1.2 Credits

-This project could not have reached the point where we stand currently, without all the great help and contribution of many individuals, who have devoted their time, energy and expertise to make GPars a solid product.
-First, it is the people in the core team, who should be mentioned:
+This project could not have reached the point where it stands currently without all the great help and contribution of many individuals, who have devoted their time, energy and expertise to make GPars a solid product.
+First, it is the people in the core team who should be mentioned: